 2. Anthology Coffee – 1401 Vermont St., Detroit

 Hole-in-the-wall is a fairly literal description when it comes to Anthology Coffee’s latest digs in Detroit’s Corktown neighborhood.
 Located inside of Ponyride, a collective of local artists and entrepreneurs, Anthology offers espressos and brew-to-order coffees in a very intimate setting designed to allow their customers to see and learn just what goes on in the process of making coffee.
 They regularly host events such as tastings and introductions to various brewing methods.
 Dedication to coffee excellence is what drives Anthology, and what gives them recognition; you can find their beans all over Michigan, such as at Cuppa Joe in Traverse City and the (espresso) bar in Ann Arbor.

-3. The Ugly Mug – 317 West Cross Avenue, Ypsilanti
+3. Cross Street Coffee – 317 West Cross Avenue, Ypsilanti

 4. Comet Coffee – 16 Nickels Arcade, Ann Arbor

 If variety is something that interests you, Comet Coffee is perhaps your best bet when it comes to coffee in Michigan.
 At any given time, this cozy shop conveniently located in Nickels Arcade has coffees from roasters around the country such as Ritual, Terroir, Ceremony, 49th Parallel, and Counter Culture Coffee.
 Their bar features a menu with espresso drinks and a number of brew-to-order choices such as v-60 and eva solo.
 While the space is small and seats are often hard to come by, Comet is comfortable and relaxed – a perfect stop if you’re on your way to class or on break from work.

 5. The (espresso) bar – 327 Braun Court, Ann Arbor